 Where is the source code?
 Can I change it

+The code is on github.
+Follow the readme file to build the project.
 You can change or adjust the JS / CSS files according to your needs and host them on your server as well.

 You can find the latest Android SDK including the implementation documentation on github: